The Curious Adventurers

 0 Comments

-Navigating around Monda for the first time in the dark isn't easy.
-We had arrived in Malaga airport with a three hour delay due to heavy rainfall in October '24, and after those delays we rolled into Monda at 11pm.
-With one of the main streets being worked on and many streets being one-way traffic streets, we ended up touring around the town numerous times .
+Navigating around Monda for the first time in the dark isn’t easy.
+After a three‑hour delay at Málaga Airport due to heavy October rainfall, we finally rolled into the village at around 11 p.m.
+With one of the main streets under construction and many of the others being one‑way, we found ourselves looping around the town more times than we’d expected.
+It was an unintentional nighttime tour of Monda — and not quite the one we had planned.

-And it must be said that many of Monda's streets are narrow.
-Finally, we were able to find our hosts at the agreed rendezvous point.
+And it must be said that many of Monda’s streets are narrow — the kind that make you hold your breath as you squeeze past a parked car or edge around a tight corner.
+Eventually, after a few unplanned loops through the village, we managed to find our hosts at the agreed rendezvous point.

 But that was just our initial impression of Monda, after a few days , we were well familiar with the network of one-way streets and navigated around it as swiftly as the locals.

-So welcome to Monda, a small town in the mountains just inland from the Costa Del Sol.
-With a population of less than 2000, you are off the beaten track away from the busy tourist resorts.
-The town is overlooked by Castillo de Monda, a hotel that sits atop a three covered hill where once stood the Moorish castle named Castillo de Al-Mundat.
-The town doesn't receive many tourists, and the few bars and restaurants are frequented by locals.
+So welcome to Monda, a small mountain town tucked just inland from the Costa del Sol.
+With a population of fewer than 2,000 people, it’s very much off the beaten track — a quiet escape from the busy coastal resorts.
+The village is watched over by the Castillo de Monda, a hotel perched on a tree‑covered hill where the Moorish fortress Castillo de Al‑Mundat once stood.
+Tourism here is low‑key, and the handful of bars and restaurants are mostly filled with locals, giving the town an authentic, lived‑in charm that’s hard to find elsewhere on the coast.

 Things to do in Monda: